prestonharberts/biblegateway-to-obsidian/README.md

 #### NLT specific changes

+Currently this is a work in progress as Gal.
+1 has quotation issues.

 - Neh.
 7 has various table related tags that are best manually removed for the time being
   - Transform `</td><td>` into `: ` where appropriate
   - Remove all occurrences of `</td></tr> <tr><td>` and `</td></tr></table>`